IntersectMBO/product-documentation/working-group/core-infrastructure-roadmap-working-group/README.md

 ### Mission

-The Core Infrastructure Roadmap working group's mission is to foster a transparent, inclusive, and adaptable core infrastructure roadmap for the decentralized development of Cardano open-source blockchain and maintain its competitiveness.
+The Roadmap Roadmap working group's mission is to foster a transparent, inclusive, and adaptable Roadmap roadmap for the decentralized development of Cardano open-source blockchain and maintain its competitiveness.

 ### Goals